CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-create-visual-calculations.md

    ![Picture 09](images/07-create-visual-calculations_image09.png)

-## Update running sum to restart every new fiscal year
+## Task 8: Update running sum to restart every new fiscal year

+In this task, you will modify the running total calculation to reset at the start of each fiscal year.

 1. While still in the visual calculations edit window, select the **Running sum** field under **Y-axis** and update the expression for this calculation by adding the HIGHESTPARENT reset parameter and commit the changes: